-Form and Denomination

-The Notes will be issued in fully registered form in denominations of US\$200,000 and integral multiples of US\$1,000 in excess thereof.
+Form and Denomination The Notes will be issued in fully registered form in denominations of US\$200,000 and integral multiples of US\$1,000 in excess thereof.

-Use of Proceeds

-The net proceeds we expect to receive from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately US\$392.3 million.
+Use of Proceeds The net proceeds we expect to receive from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately US\$591.6 million.
 We intend to use the net proceeds of this offering to fund our overseas expansion plan, including enhancing our distribution and service network and establishing research and development centers and manufacturing facilities.
 See "Use of Proceeds."

-Securities Act, or with any securities regulatory authority of any state or other jurisdiction.
+Transfer Restrictions The Notes have not been and will not be registered under the Securities Act, or with any securities regulatory authority of any state or other jurisdiction.
 The Notes are subject to restrictions on transfer and resale that are described under "Transfer Restrictions."

-Trustee; Paying and Transfer Agent and Registrar
+Trustee; Principal Paying and

+Transfer Agent